chris-short/devopsish.com/content/post/125/index.md

 [Accenture sued over website redesign so bad it Hertz: Car hire biz demands $32m+ for 'defective' cyber-revamp](https://www.theregister.co.uk/2019/04/23/hertz_accenture_lawsuit/) — This is so bad y'all.
 [This Twitter thread](https://twitter.com/allafarce/status/1121174850226147328) is also gold.

-[DevOps’ish with Chris Short – Newsletterers – The Tim Show – S02E01](https://devopsi.sh/timshow) — Ever wonder how the DevOps'ish newsletter started, how I build it, or what it's like to write a newsletter?
+[DevOps'ish with Chris Short – Newsletterers – The Tim Show – S02E01](https://devopsi.sh/timshow) — Ever wonder how the DevOps'ish newsletter started, how I build it, or what it's like to write a newsletter?
 Check out fellow Red Hatter Tim Hildred's podcast on that very topic!

 ## Tools